• Skip to primary navigation

 • Place Swiss cheese slices on top of corned beef.

-• Spread sauerkraut on top of cheese.
+• Spread sauerkraut on top of the cheese.

 • Yield: 6 Easy Reuben Sliders.
 (See Tip 4)